Current and Past Research Projects

-This project is focused on observing how symbiotic bacteria influence the colonization of other native bacteria with in the plant.
+This project focused on observing how symbiotic bacteria influence the colonization of other native bacteria with in the plant.
 Physical niche partitioning may influence functional roles of the community members.

-I am studying where and why microbes preferentially colonize specific plant compartments.
 Preliminary results show that some microbiome members regulate colonization of other microbiome members and that physical niche selections maybe driven more by competition rather than physical and biochemical differences between host compartments.

 The microbiome has the potential to interact with pathogens directly by promoting, impeding, or blocking colonization of the host, or indirectly by provoking a plant response, aiding in host nutrient acquisition, increasing plant growth capabilities, or transforming into secondary or opportunistic pathogens.
 Microbes may play dual and temporal roles within a pathosystem.
 These beneficial or injurious interaction with the host and/or pathogen very likely plays essential roles in disease development and plant protection.